Ship Car To Edmonton

 Edmonton is the capital of Canada’s Alberta province, and the fifth-largest municipality in the country.
 Its location deep inland means the city itself has no port, but fortunately, gently rolling terrain and a vast network of rail and road connections provide easy trade access to destinations all over Canada and internationally.

-- Roll-on/Roll-off Shipping): The most economical option, Ro/Ro shipping sees your vehicle driven aboard a carrier and off again at the final destination.
+- Roll-on/Roll-off Dispatch): The most economical option, Ro/Ro Delivery, involves driving your vehicle aboard a carrier and off again at the final destination.
 Vehicles are secured in place with heavy-duty straps during transit.

-- Container Shipping: Those with especially valuable vehicles may opt for the use of cargo containers, rather than risking leaving vehicles exposed to the elements.
-This offers an additional layer of protection that’s appropriate for antique vehicle transport and similar needs.
+- Container Dispatch: Those with especially valuable vehicles may opt to use cargo containers rather than risk exposing them to the elements.
+This offers an additional layer of protection appropriate for antique vehicle transport and similar needs.

 Will I need to complete lots of paperwork?